FlaviaDS/FHPC_assignment/Exercise_2/README.md

 # Exercise 2
-This directory contains the results of the analyses of the BLIS, OBLAS and MKL libraries:
+This directory contains the results of the scalability analyses of the BLIS, OBLAS and MKL libraries for the gemm matrix-matrix multiplication function.
-*  are two examples of the scripts used to run the tests